 Once children reach the age where daycare or after-school programs seem like “kid stuff,” it becomes harder to provide the structure and supervision they need.
 Some communities offer a wealth of programs after school and in the summer, while other communities have little available.
 This is the time when many parents consider leaving their children in self-care for part or all of the workday.

 The decision for children to be on their own is a family decision based on the age and maturity of the children.
-Other factors to consider include the safety of the neighborhood, availability of the parent by phone or a neighbor nearby, the time of day, and the ages and number of siblings.
-Self-care can give the child opportunities for independence, new skills, trust, and feelings of self-worth.
+Consider the safety of the neighborhood, availability of the parent by phone or a neighbor nearby, the time of day and the ages and number of siblings.
+Self-care can give the child opportunities for independence, new skills, trust and feelings of self-worth.
 But if the child is not ready for self-care, the risks can be both physical and emotional.